ibrahim-netto/portfolio/README.md

 ## About

-Full-stack developer, system analyst and partner at CEI Tecnologia.
+Full-stack developer, system analyst, IT consultant and partner at [CEI Tecnologia](https://www.ceitecnologia.com.br){:target="_blank"}.

 Former partner of Advisor Tecnologia.